alexander-hm/CS61_Database_Project/Database_Implementation.md

 ---
 ## Documentation
+The .sql file used to process the data after importing can be found here: [Post Import](/Resources/Post_Import.sql).

 ### Import Method
 The `Table Data Import Wizard` tool (provided by MySQL Workbench) was used for the data transfer from the CSV files into the database.
 This allowed for an easy and quick transfer of data.